Jamesits/DeadManSwitch/README.md

 # Dead Man's Switch

-This little daemon watchs a DNS record periodically, if it contains a pre-defined value or is missing, trigger a set of actions.
+This little daemon watchs a DNS record periodically, if it contains a pre-defined value or is missing, triggers a set of actions.

 Currently supported triggers:
 * Execute programs or scripts